-One of the most important traits that your Washington DC wedding photographer needs to have is flexibility.
+One of the most important traits that artistic wedding photographers in DC need to have is flexibility.
 Hiring someone who can create unforgettable images of your most important moments is critical.
-But having wedding professionals who can do it while rolling with the inevitable hiccups of a wedding day is priceless.
+But getting wedding professionals who can do it while rolling with the inevitable hiccups of a wedding day is priceless.
 So as you shop around for Washington DC wedding photographers, try to get a sense of how well prospective hires handle changes.
 Because how they do could mean the difference between you getting a disappointing wedding photography experience and one you will rave about for years to come.

-The day when you and your beloved become one is almost always hectic and unpredictable.
-Despite the months of planning that go into your marriage celebration, the proceedings rarely go exactly as expected.
-Things run late, your friends and family are not always where they are supposed to be and weird stuff has a way of happening.
-And that is perfectly ok.
+And you know what?
+All of that is perfectly normal.
 You should not get stressed about the likelihood of little bumps in the road.
 They are part of the process and frankly, something about which you will laugh later.
 We frequently tell our Washington wedding clients that those unexpected moments will be the ones that are most memorable in the end.
 You will forget what the chicken tasted like by the next day.
 You will remember forever having to get replacement pants for the groomsman who split his only pair.

-As DC wedding photographers, we learned long ago to just roll with whatever happens on a couple’s wedding day.
+We learned long ago to just roll with whatever happens on a couple’s wedding day.
 We are always punctual, of course, and help keep things on track when we can.
 If we can be of some assistance, we will do whatever you need us to do.
 But in the end, we are there to document what is happening, not be a part of the proceedings.
-We will photograph whatever is taking place, and the wedding album we deliver to our clients will be an accurate (if artistic) representation of the marital event.
+We will photograph whatever is taking place, and the wedding album we deliver to you will be an accurate (if artistic) representation of the marital event.

-Frequently, the key to creating memorable couples portraiture in less-than-ideal circumstances is turning those weaknesses into strengths.
-The image featured here is a good (and literal) illustration of that point.
-We took couples portraits for these newlyweds during the brightest part of the day.
-Because of the way most weddings are scheduled, it is pretty common for pictures of brides and grooms to be taken in the mid-afternoon.
-Unfortunately, the light is particularly harsh and unflattering at that time.
-It casts hard shadows, and the contrast between light and dark is so pronounced that properly exposed images are difficult.
+The image featured here is the result of exactly what we are talking about.
+We took couples portraits for these newlyweds during the brightest part of their wedding day.
+(This is a pretty common occurrence, actually, because of the structure of most wedding schedules.)
+Unfortunately, the light is particularly harsh and unflattering at that time of day.
+It casts hard shadows.
+The contrast between light and dark is so pronounced that properly exposed images are difficult.
 Vital parts of the composition are either blown out or shrouded in darkness.

 In situations like this, we typically need to either make the pictures very light or very dark.
-With a little bit of flexibility, though, we found a way to make this couple’s a bit of both.
-The end result was a photo that was, despite the unfavorable conditions, perfectly exposed and beautiful to look at.
+With a little bit of flexibility, though, we found ways to make this couple’s a bit of both.
+The end result was a photo that was, despite the unfavorable conditions, perfectly exposed and very artistic.

 Getting a picture this gorgeous in harsh lighting started with the positioning of the newlyweds.
 To keep the sunlight from creating deep shadows, we put the couple between us and the sun.
 That ensured that the side of them facing the camera was evenly lit.
 We also made sure that there was something other than sky behind their heads.
 Getting the greens of the grass and trees exposed correctly meant that the sky was no longer blue in our shots.
 It was, as you can see in the upper right corner of the frame, entirely whited out.
 By lining up the trees behind the subjects, we largely minimized what would have been a distracting effect.
 Doing that also included more nature and greenery in the composition, which we felt fit with the overall theme of the picture.

 The harsh lighting also created a second problem for us to solve.
 It was something called lens flare.
 That is a visual effect that happens when rays of sunshine (or other sources of light) sneak into a picture.
 This occurs even though the camera is not pointed directly at said source.
 It can produce sometimes-unwanted artifacts like rings or starbursts in the final image.

 © 2020 Potok's World Photography -- Husband & Wife Washington DC Wedding Photographers